Trapped-ion toolbox to simulate quantum Otto heat engines: Numerical results

 The numerical results are shown in Figs. \ref{fig:2}(a)-(c), where we display the engine efficiency $\eta$ as a function of the transition probability $\xi$.
 Fig. \ref{fig:2}(a) corresponds to the case involving an effective hot thermal reservoir ($\eta^{+}$), Fig. \ref{fig:2}(b) to the situation involving an effective hot heat reservoir with an apparent negative temperature ($\eta^{-}$), and Fig. \ref{fig:2}(c) to the scenario involving an effective squeezed hot thermal reservoir ($\eta^{S}$).
-In these figures, we set $\omega_{e}^{c}=2\pi$ THz, $\omega_{e}^{h}=3\pi$ THz, $\omega_{m}=20\pi$ MHz, $\lambda=10^{-2}$, $\Omega=20\pi$ kHz, $\kappa=2\pi$ $\text{MHz}^{-1}$, $\gamma=2\pi\times10^{-1}$ $\text{kHz}^{-1}$, and $n_{R}^{c}=0.6$ (given by the Bose-Einstein distribution).
-Additionally, we assume $n_{R}^{h}=1.2$ (provided by the Bose-Einstein distribution) in Fig. \ref{fig:2}(a), $n_{R}^{h}=0.8$ (given by the Fermi-Dirac distribution) in Fig. \ref{fig:2}(b), and $n_{R}^{h}=0.4$ (determined by the Bose-Einstein distribution) in Fig. \ref{fig:2}(c).
-With these quantities, it is straightforward to calculate the respective Rabi frequencies $\Omega_{x,1}^{c\left(h\right)}$, $\Omega_{x,2}^{c\left(h\right)}$, $\Omega_{y,1}^{c\left(h\right)}$, and $\Omega_{y,2}^{c\left(h\right)}$ by using Eqs. (\ref{eq:15})-(\ref{eq:18}) or (\ref{eq:25})-(\ref{eq:28}), depending on the case.
+In these figures, we set $\Delta_{e}^{c}=2\pi\times\left(0.2\ \text{MHz}\right)$, $\Delta_{e}^{h}=2\pi\times\left(0.4\ \text{MHz}\right)$, $\lambda=10^{-2}$, $\Omega=2\pi\times\left(10\ \text{MHz}\right)$, $\kappa=2\pi\times\left(1\ \text{MHz}\right)$, $\gamma=2\pi\times\left(10^{-3}\ \text{MHz}\right)$, and $n_{R}^{c}=0.6$ (given by the Bose-Einstein distribution).
+Additionally, we assume $n_{R}^{h}=1.2$ (provided by the Bose-Einstein distribution) in Fig. \ref{fig:2}(a), $n_{R}^{h}=0.8$ (given by the Fermi-Dirac distribution) in Fig. \ref{fig:2}(b), and $n_{R}^{h}=0.4$ (determined by the Bose-Einstein distribution) and $r=1.5$ in Fig. \ref{fig:2}(c).
+With these quantities, it is straightforward to calculate the respective Rabi frequencies $\Omega_{x,1}^{c\left(h\right)}$, $\Omega_{x,2}^{c\left(h\right)}$, $\Omega_{y,1}^{c\left(h\right)}$, and $\Omega_{y,2}^{c\left(h\right)}$ by using Eqs. (\ref{eq:21})-(\ref{eq:24}) or (\ref{eq:31})-(\ref{eq:34}), depending on the case.
 Therefore, since the parameters are adjusted to reproduce the desired dynamics, it remains solely to verify the validity of the approximations employed to obtain the effective dynamics.
-In Figs. \ref{fig:2}(a)-(c), the yellow dashed lines correspond to the case in which we perform the adiabatic elimination (effective dynamics), derived in detail in the first section of the Supplementary Material, while the solid black lines are associated with the scenario in which we do not perform such an approximation (full dynamics).
+In Figs. \ref{fig:2}(a)-(c), the red dots correspond to the case in which we perform the adiabatic elimination (effective dynamics), derived in detail in App. \ref{app:A}, while the solid black lines are associated with the scenario in which we do not perform such an approximation (full dynamics).
 Besides, the gray dotted and dot-dashed lines indicate the corresponding Otto and Carnot efficiencies, respectively.
-As we can see, the yellow dashed lines overlap the black solid ones, thus illustrating the validity of the adiabatic elimination applied to derive Eq. (\ref{eq:12}).
+As we can see, the red dots overlap the black solid ones, thus illustrating the validity of the adiabatic elimination applied to derive Eq. (\ref{eq:18}).